-Cameron Peak Fire becomes biggest blaze in Colorado history
+Colorado’s Cameron Peak Fire explodes into biggest blaze in state history

-Expanding more than 30,000 acres between late Tuesday and early Thursday, the Cameron Peak Fire, which began on Aug.
+Expanding more than 30,000 acres between late Tuesday and early Thursday, the Cameron Peak Fire, which began Aug.
 13, has now charred some 164,140 acres and remains just 56 percent contained.
 Roaring westerly winds, up to 70 mph, helped it make a single-day eastward run greater than 15 miles.

 It’s the largest growth of the wildfire since Sept.
 6 and 7, when record hot and dry conditions in northern Colorado allowed it to triple in size and swell 66,426 acres in two days.
 That’s when the fire first hit the 100,000 acre mark.